What Systemic Nickel Allergy Syndrome Actually Looked Like For Me

 The beginning of one of my worst flare-ups: 6/9/23

 If you’ve been told it’s stress, anxiety, or all in your head, I want you to read this slowly.
+I was reacting to nickel everywhere, in food, in cookware, in random everyday items I didn’t even know could matter.

-That’s what makes it so destabilizing.
 You do everything right and still flare.
 Your symptoms don’t follow rules.
 Doctors focus on one exposure at a time, while your body is responding systemically.

-This is about Systemic Nickel Allergy Syndrome.
-And yes, it’s sneaky as hell.
+This is Systemic Nickel Allergy Syndrome, and yes, it’s sneaky as hell.
+That’s what makes it so destabilizing.

 The Initial Struggles: From IBS to SNAS